 Morphs [Oak Catalog #]

-HabitatMainly a plains-dwelling Pokemon, Kangaskhan were once found worldwide but due to hunting and habitat loss their numbers had declined.
-During the middle of the 20th century there was a strong movement to protect and preserve these Pokemon, and they can now be found in plentiful numbers in most Safari Zones, free for trainers to catch.
+HabitatMainly a plains-dwelling Pokémon, Kangaskhan were once found worldwide but due to hunting and habitat loss their numbers have declined.
+During the middle of the 20th century there was a strong movement to protect and preserve these Pokémon, and they can now be found in plentiful numbers in most Safari Zones, free for trainers to catch.
 The exception to this is the Southern Island, where due to ideal environments and a lack of predators, thriving wild populations have flourished, and numbers have actually increased since settlement of the area.

 Social StructureKangaskhan are social creatures and travel in mobs of up to thirty individuals or more, not counting children.
 They are nomadic rather than territorial, and their response to a threat of any kind (predatorial, environmental, human) is simply to move on.
 There is often a good deal of trust between Kangaskhan mob members, who will help each other take care of the young and gang up on threats in battle.
-This often makes well-trained Kangaskhan strong team players in competitive battling, as they consider their Trainer and fellow Pokemon as part of their mob.
-Very occasionally Kangaskhan will adopt or befriend other Pokemon (and in a few cases, even humans) as part of the mob, usually orphaned smaller Pokemon or males of other species that breed with multiple members of the mob, though the latter rarely stay for long.
+This often makes well-trained Kangaskhan strong team players in competitive battling, as they consider their Trainer and fellow Pokémon as part of their mob.
+Very occasionally Kangaskhan will adopt or befriend other Pokémon (and in a few cases, even humans) as part of the mob, usually smaller orphaned Pokémon or males of other species in their egg group, though the latter rarely stay for long.
 While usually social, when food is scarce or conditions are particularly harsh, mobs have been known to disperse, leaving individuals living solitary with only their young to take care of.
 The few remaining wild Kangaskhan are likely to be found this way, but it is rarely seen in the well-looked after Safari Zone populations.

 Written by Sabre Justice.